 RAG is an AI framework that improves the quality of LLM output by introducing an information retrieval system that draws from trusted sources of knowledge.
 LLMs on their own are limited to their training data, stuck in the time when their training ended.

-Their aim is to predict the best next piece of text based on the user prompt and their training — whether it’s factually correct or not.
+Still, their aim is to predict the best next piece of text based on the user prompt and their training — whether it’s factually correct or not.
 LLMs with RAG, however, have the ability to access updated and contextual knowledge or documents in response to a query.
-This is called grounding
+This is called grounding.

 By first retrieving only the information that is relevant to a query and a user, RAG can help produce the most up-to-date, accurate response to a prompt.
 The concept first came into prominence through the 2020 data science research by Patrick Lewis and a team from what was then called Facebook (now Meta).